Everything You Need to Know About How I Run A Business While Freelancing and Managing a Blog

 Let me just keep it real, I surprise myself on the mornings I have time to apply a full face of makeup and curl my hair.
-I expanded my business in the middle of this year.
-I am now a full-time, marketing & communications professional as well as an interior decorator.
-I also have been managing my own blog and taking on random freelance gigs for years.
+I feel like my business continutes to grow.
+I run the blog, I offer freelance marketing consulting services.
+I run my own interior styling business and I a full-time, digital content manager for a major brand.
 I’d be lying if I said there were enough hours in the day to get everything done.
 I’d also be lying if I told you that I do not get burnt out or feel like giving up at times.
 It’s a part of life to feel overwhelmed.
 It’s also a part of life to have control over your day.
 Here are a few ways I manage creative directing a magazine, marketing/communications, freelance, and a blog.

 I Am Brutally Honest When I Don't Have Time

 I do not say yes to every project.
 I do not give others who’ve hired me unrealistic expectations on when I can have something done.
 I am not always motivated or inspired, so when working on a project I always factor in days when I don’t even want to look at a computer screen.
 You can’t be the one to always say yes to it all.
 I am sure I never stretch myself too thin.